 DeMars said the event is “all about fun,” and that you can expect to see “politicians coming together,” where they can make fun of each other, but no serious politics can be discussed.

+“I have to correct the Mayor, I believe that point that way is Bristol, so, welcome to Southington everyone,” replied Sciota.
 Also in attendance were Democrat Lt.
 Governor Nancy Wyman, GOP gubernatorial candidate Bob Stefanowski, Jennifer Nye (Republican candidate for the congressional first district), Matthew Corey (Republican candidate for U.S. Senate), Monte Frank (independent candidate for lieutenant governor), Susan Chapman (Republican candidate for secretary state), and J.R.
 Romano (state Republican party chairman).

 “I love the history and I love the tradition.
 It’s something that could really be spotlighting Bristol, it’s yet one more thing that’s part of Bristol’s history that kind of fell along the wayside, and I thought if there’s an opportunity to bring it back, let’s take a shot and see what happens,” explained DeMars, of how the Carousel Museum took over the Crocodile Club from the Norton family, when Stretch Norton was no longer able to put on the event.